DanielStolt/le_log4net/README.md

 You can also download a hello world sample app from the Downloads section.
 It is ready to go and only needs `LOGENTRIES_ACCOUNT_KEY` and `LOGENTRIES_LOCATION` to be entered into the `web.config`.

+Ensure that you followed the section of this readme regarding your AssemblyInfo.cs file.